microsoft/pxt-arcade/docs/courses/csintro1/orientation/info.md

 Notice that the score pops up in the top right corner as soon as it is used for the first time - that is one benefit of using the ``||info:score||`` variable to keep track of the points the player has earned.
 Next, we will add in code to in order to create a timer, to see some of the other benefits of the ``||info:info||`` blocks.

 ## Student Task #1: 10 second button smash
-1. Start with the code saved as "button count" in the prior example.
+1. Start with the code saved as "button count" in the prior example
 2. Create an ``||loops:on start||`` block

 ### ~hint